The Department of Commerce & Economic Opportunity (DCEO) provides incentives for electric vehicle (EV) infrastructure and industry development.

 - $3,750 per networked single station (stations that have a cellular or internet connection);

 - $3,000 per non-networked single station;

-The maximum possible total rebate award is $49,000 or 50% of the total project cost for up to 15 stations, whichever is less.
+The maximum possible total rebate award is $50,000.
 Program guidelines provide additional details on technical requirements.

 EV charging stations must be purchased and installed prior to submitting a rebate application.
 Completed applications will be processed on a rolling basis.

 For questions and application submissions, please email IllinoisEV@Illinois.gov